mvdan/gogrep/README.md

 	GO111MODULE=on go get mvdan.cc/gogrep

 Search for Go code using syntax trees.
-Work in progress.

 	gogrep -x 'if $x != nil { return $x, $*_ }'

+Note that this project is **no longer being developed**.
+See https://github.com/mvdan/gogrep/issues/64 for more details.

 ### Instructions